 If you have invested in a website for your company, you should make sure it’s secured with a secure socket layer, otherwise known as SSL.
-By purchasing and installing an SSL certificate you create a secure tunnel through which information (like usernames, passwords and credit card information) can pass more safely through your website.
+By purchasing and installing an SSL certificate, you create a secure tunnel through which information (like usernames, passwords, and credit card information) can pass more safely through your website.
 It also helps keep cyber crooks from spying on any exchange between you and your customers.

 You can tell a website is protected by an SSL certificate by looking for a few key things:

 - HTTPS in URL – The website URL in the browser bar will start with HTTPS (rather than HTTP)

 - Little Padlock – There will be a green or gray padlock in the browser bar, before the URL

 Many small businesses mistakenly think that an SSL is not needed if they are not collecting payments online.
 What they don’t realize is that the value of SSL is far greater than just security, and they could be losing valuable customers from their sub-par online presence.